Visit Shriners Children's Portland

 We ask that all guests, visitors and family members join us in creating a positive environment where hope and healing meet.

-During the COVID-19 Pandemic, Your Safety Remains a Top Priority
+Your Safety Remains a Top Priority

 Shriners Children's Portland is open and caring for patients with strict safety measures.
 We've resumed surgical care for pediatric patients and are accepting referrals for new patients and consultations.